usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 | [WGAC 2.2 Understanding Docs](https://www.w3.org/WAI/WCAG22/Understanding/) | Provides detailed explanations for WCAG guidelines and success criteria. |

 ---
-## Digital Service Tech Topic: Open Source Software
+## Digital service tech topic: Open source software

-### Understanding Open Source Software
+### Understanding open source software

 Open source software (OSS) is a type of software whose source code is legally available for anyone to view, modify, and distribute.
 This means users can see how the software works and make changes to their copy of it.
 To ensure the software remains open, its use and distribution are governed by various open source licenses.
 These licenses (MIT, BSD, GPL, AGPL, etc.) often define how the updated code must be shared with others, typically requiring that it also be made freely available.
 A community of developers maintains and improves OSS using collaborative tools to manage changes and address issues like bugs and feature requests.
 Today, OSS is fundamental to almost all modern digital services, providing benefits like cost reduction, increased innovation, and enhanced security.

 Procurement officers need to understand how OSS fits within federal procurement regulations, how to evaluate its viability, and how to structure solicitations to make the best use of OSS.
 Government security increasingly requires a Software Bill of Materials (SBOM), which is a comprehensive list of all the software components, dependencies, and metadata associated with an application.
 For both open source and proprietary tools it is a key building block in software security and supply chain risk management,

-### Open Source Software is Used Everywhere
+### Open source software is Used Everywhere

 If you’ve used the internet, you’ve used OSS.
 It has become an essential part of modern digital services, with its uses and influence growing rapidly.
 In fact, the vast majority of commercial codebases [contain open source](https://www.blackduck.com/content/dam/black-duck/en-us/reports/rep-ossra.pdf), and four out of five Fortune 500 companies use OSS for mission-critical functions.
-A more practical example is that an open source project called [Curl that runs in the world’s top 47 car brands](https://ostechnix.com/curl-runs-in-top-car-brands/).
+A more practical example is an open source project called ["Curl", that runs in the world’s top 47 car brands](https://ostechnix.com/curl-runs-in-top-car-brands/).
 This widespread adoption is projected to continue its high growth rate for the foreseeable future.

 #### Examples of open source in action